-Studying at university can seem expensive – how does the university spend your fees, and is it good value for money?
-Read on to find out more.
+Studying at university can seem expensive – how does the University spend your fees, and is it good value for money?

 You'll receive the study materials you need, either online or through the post, and access to an online learning environment to study wherever, and whenever, suits you.